spyder-ide/spyder-docs/doc/panes/fileexplorer.rst

 The options menu in the top right of the :guilabel:`Files` pane offers several ways to customize how your files are displayed.

 By default, the pane displays the contents of your working directory without filtering.
-However, it can filter the list to show only files matching the patterns set under :guilabel:`Show filenames with these extensions...`, if you toggle the :guilabel:`Filter filenames` button in the pane toolbar.
+However, it can filter the list to show only files matching the patterns set under :guilabel:`Edit filter settings...`, if you toggle the :guilabel:`Filter filenames` button in the pane toolbar.

 .. image:: /images/files/files-filters.gif
    :alt: Spyder Files pane showing filtering files